-How Movus is helping dumb machines join the IoT era
+How MOVUS is helping dumb machines join the IoT era

 The company has subscription model with a per-sensor charge, with customers getting access to all software updates as well as hardware updates.

-Customer needs and market research are driving development, the CEO said and Movus is “constantly innovating”.
+Customer needs and market research are driving development, the CEO said and MOVUS is “constantly innovating”.

 “A customer comes in says ‘we want this’ we bundle it up into a release and then we basically push out code every two weeks,” Parsons said.